PastVu/docs/docs/rules.md

       - 3.1.1\.
 Low-quality images, when it is not clear what is shown in the picture
       - 3.1.2\.
 Family photos, portraits of people and animals without clear attribution to the location (except for genre scenes that convey the spirit of the era)
       - 3.1.3\.
 Which dimensions are less than 700 pixels along the larger side (margins, if any, do not count).
       - 3.1.4\.
-With large size (more than 10% of the image area) copyrights and non-original captions,
+With large size (more than 10% of the image area) copyrights and non-original captions (also see section 9).
       - 3.1.5\.
 Photographs taken after the year 2000 and other images created after 1980;
       - 3.1.6\.
 Over 50 megabytes in size;
       - 3.1.7\.
-Small size/low quality, enlarged in a graphic editor to 700 pixels or more;
+Small size/low quality, enlarged in a graphic editor to 700 pixels or more, as well as those obtained via screen capture (screenshot), this also applies to video;
       - 3.1.8\.
 Images of museum and exhibition exhibits (paintings, sculptures, models, machines, engineering systems, mechanisms, automotive and motor vehicles and similar objects);
+      - 3.1.9\.
+"Enhanced" using neural networks, AI, and other software tools and services (including digital colourisation); in other words, removing dust and reducing "digital noise" is permissible, but adding information that is not present in the original image is not; this point does not apply to cases of removing extraneous inscriptions (see section 9.2);
+      - 3.1.10\.
+Containing large margins or passe-partouts frame (more than 10% of the image area, see also section 3.7);
    - 3.2\.
 Images without coordinates are accepted into the "Where is it?" section if the user specifies the minimum information about the shooting point:
       - 3.2.1\.
 For images of urban environment - country of shooting
       - 3.2.2\.
 For images of separate architectural objects, buildings, landscapes, non-architectural objects - country, region, nearest settlement.